 The above positions contribute to cubital tunnel syndrome.
 Increased tension in the tunnel also can occur.
-This affects the ulnar nerve which passes through the elbow.
+This affects the ulnar nerve, which passes through the elbow.
 The main symptom of cubital tunnel syndrome is numbness.
 Tingling in the ring and pinky fingers also occur.
-Many also experience soreness inside the elbow.
+Many also experience elbow soreness.

 You can relieve elbow pain by using padding when resting on a hard surface.
 You also need to avoid pressure on the back of the elbow.
 Avoid positions that keep your elbows flexed for an extended time.

 Use a hands-free device when possible.
 Sit away from your computer, so your elbows are straighter.
 Sleep with a splint to prevent too much bending at night.